-These statistics just go to show that there is still very much a light at the end of the tunnel when it comes to fantasy books.
+These statistics show that there is still very much light at the end of the tunnel when it comes to fantasy books.
 It’s only a matter of putting a quality fantasy book at the forefront of the public’s eye.

 Factors That Influence How Well a Fantasy Book Will Sell

-Now that we know that there’s a substantial audience for the fantasy genre that’s steadily growing, it’s time to take a look at the individual criteria that determines how well a fantasy book will sell.
+Now that we know that there’s a substantial audience for the fantasy genre that’s steadily growing, it’s time to look at the individual criteria that determine how well a fantasy book will sell.

 The Overall Quality of the Fantasy Narrative

 First and foremost, the quality of the reading experience offered by the fantasy narrative must be top tier.
-A fantasy book won’t sell at a high volume if the composition of the book fails to engage the reader.
+A fantasy book won’t sell at a high volume if the book’s composition fails to engage the reader.

-Everything from top to bottom must be written remarkably well.
+You must write everything from top to bottom remarkably well.
 The magic system must be original and well-depicted, the fictional world must be fully immersive and expansive, the characters should be paradoxically out of this world yet down to earth—essentially, every fantasy book standard must appeal to the reader.

-You can get a better understanding for the standard characteristics of fantasy books by clicking over to 11 Archetypical Elements of Fantasy Genre.
+You can better understand the standard characteristics of fantasy books by clicking over to 11 Archetypical Elements of Fantasy Genre.